Step-by-Step Guide to Transom Core Replacement

 Sealing & Finishing

-·Gelcoat Finish – Apply thin, even coats.
-If using waxed gel coat, sand between
+• Gelcoat Finish – Apply thin, even coats.
+Sand between layers if using waxed gelcoat.

-·Hardware Reinstall – Seal every penetration with marine-grade sealant to prevent
+• Hardware Reinstall – Seal every penetration with marine-grade sealant to prevent future water intrusion.

 Maintenance for Longevity